shashank92/izitest/README.md

 ### components/AsyncWrapper.js

-This is just a special wrapper component that displays 'Fetching memorial data...' as long as `props.waitingForMemorials`.
+This is just a special wrapper component that displays "Fetching memorial data..." as long as `props.waitingForMemorials`.
 If the value is false, it just renders its children instead.

 After the component mounts, it makes a request to the endpoint using [Fetch](https://github.com/github/fetch), and triggers an action in the success handler.
 According to the docs, [`componentDidMount`](https://facebook.github.io/react/docs/react-component.html#componentdidmount) is a good place to instantiate network requests that fetch data from an endpoint.